ahopkins/sanic-session/docs/source/configuration.rst

 - Will be accessible by Javascript.
 - Will be named "cookie" on the client.
 - Will be named "sessionprefix:<sid>" in the session store.
+- Will prevent the cookie from being sent by the browser to the target site in all cross-site browsing context, even when following a regular link.

 **Example 2:**